sarahjburton/MCB185-2022/SYLLABUS.md

 + Lesson 2: Loops and Conditionals
 + Lesson 3: Tuples and Lists
 + Lesson 4: Functions
-+ Lesson 5: Dictionaries and Data Structures
++ Lesson 5: Dictionaries and Regex
 + Lesson 6: Modules and CLI
++ Lesson 7: Complex Data

 Lesson 0: Tools of the Trade
 ============================